Virtual data room setup checklist hero.

 What should be included in a data room?

-Here's where most founders either over-include (dumping everything they've ever made) or under-include (sharing three slides and a cap table).
+Here's where most businesses either over-include (dumping everything they've ever made) or under-include (sharing three slides and a cap table).
 Neither is right.

 Below is a full breakdown by category.
-Not every startup will have everything here - especially at earlier stages.
+Not every company will have everything here - especially at earlier stages.
 But you should have a clear reason for anything that's missing.

 Company overview